Lubinka2018/project-management-van-ruwe-data-naar-data-package-/preparation.md

 - Ensure you can zip and unzip files on your system (check it out with the zipped data files!)
 - Ensure you can share your screen with Zoom (some systems require prior permission).

-And finally, please be there for the whole workshop!
+And finally, please join in time and be there for the whole workshop!

+This is going to be an interactive event, so please be prepared to join breakout groups.
 You will be sorted into pairs, so your early departure or late arrival will not just interfere with your own enjoyment of the workshop, but also affect someone else's.